limacher58/addon-spotify-connect_more_options/spotify/DOCS.md

-# Home Assistant Community Add-on: Spotify Connect
+# Home Assistant Community Add-on: Spotify Connect - David

 The Home Assistant Spotify Connect add-on allows you to use your device, running Home Assistant, to play your Spotify music.
 This add-on uses the